alttch/bma-info/common/tmate.rst

 Issues
 ======

-Make sure the target machine has access to the host **tmsrv.bma.ai**, port **443**.
+Make sure the target machine has access to the host **tms.bma.ai**, port **443**.